G-X42XGP563L

 Advanced wireless alarm systems like ours, include features designed to detect signal jamming attempts.
 Our alarms are equipped with sensors that can identify interference and alert you immediately.
 This means that even if someone tries to disrupt the system’s signals, you’ll be notified right away through the SecureComm app and can take action.

-Person holding phone with Midland Alarm Service/ HKC app open
+Person holding phone with Midland Alarm Service/ HKC app open for self monitoring and quick response

 Best Practices to Keep Your Wireless Alarm System Safe